lanceman2/Quickstream_dev/README.md

 *./RepoClean* if you need a clean tarball form of the package source, use *make distclean* (after running ./configure) for that.

+We use the GNU autotool build system to generate tarball releases.
+To make a tarball release, after you finish testing and editing, edit RELEASE.bash changing the version numbers and so on, then you can run a sequence of programs something like the following:

+  *./RepoClean*

+then make sure that the files that remain are what you want, if not you may need to edit *RepoClean*.
+After you're confident that is doing what you want run:

+  *./bootstrap*

+which will generate many files needed for a tarball release.
+Then run:

+  *./configure*

+which the is famous GNU autotools generated *configure* script for this package.
+Then run:

+  *make dist*

+which should generate the tarball file *quickstream-0.0.1.tar.gz* and other compression format versions of tarball files.

 ## Building and Installing with quickbuild